 Board of Education

 The Hermiston Board of Education is comprised of seven elected members serving four year terms.
 Annually, the board elects a chairman and vice-chairman.
-The current chair is Karen Sherman, and the current vice-chair is Ginny Holthus.
+The current chair is Josh Goller, and the current vice-chair is Karen Sherman.
 Board members are community volunteers and are not compensated for their work.
 The Board of Education acts as the policy-making body for the Hermiston School District.